SamehAboelnil/music.artists.service/README.md

 More Unit testing coverage
 Currently , I just mock the search method regardless first parameter, which lead to last unit test not to be accurate Unit tests currently dosn't have the proper model, so it's not really measurment for the code coverage, I put it for illustration purpose
-Due to some secuirty restriction on my laptop, I didn't push code to GitHub